mvllow/modes.nvim/readme.md

 ## Known issues

-Some Which Key presets conflict with this plugin.
+- Some Which Key presets conflict with this plugin

 **Workaround**